 My earthly journey started in Washington DC.
 Arts came early to me as I doodled figments of my imagination.
 But thanks to my South Asian heritage I was forced to pick the sciences over arts in middle school.
 I dropped the pencil for good.

-Through college at University of California, Santa Barbara and graduate school at University of California, Berkeley I fell in love with books.
+Through college at University of California, Santa Barbara studying biology/anthropology and graduate school at University of California, Berkeley studying Epidemiology/Biostatistics, I fell in love with books.
 Words became my time machine, my savior and guide.
 I eventually fell in love with eastern philosophy especially Buddhism and Taoism.
 That finally led me to the faith of my parents, the Sikh path.

-Cartooning led to an umimaginable new fork in the road, Cosplay, performance art with me dressing up as Captain America.
+Cartooning led to an unimaginable new fork in the road, Cosplay, performance art with me dressing up as Captain America.

-The following interview based news links give more background into the motivation for cartooning and performance art.
+The following radio interview with Dick Gordon gives more background into the motivation for cartooning and performance art.